davidosomething/dotfiles/mac/README.md

       multiple times) and to throw apps to the next monitor (<kbd>⌃</kbd><kbd>⌘</kbd><kbd>⇧</kbd><kbd>f/h/l/z/[/]</kbd>)

-Install the rest of the packages from [cask.md](./cask.md) as desired.

 ## mackup

 `mackup` backs up application settings.
 It will be installed if using this